FreeMasen/llvm-ir-playground/sparse-array/README.md

 # Sparse Array

-Fixed length array where indexes can have holes
+Fixed length array where indexes can have holes, currently the implementation has a max capacity of 32 elements.